iamsamwen/strapi-api/readme.md

 ```

+You may noticed that the data layout of results from api call and admin call are different.

 ## list of methods

 all methods are async.
 For how to use query, please read <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.html#filtering">strapi doc</a> for REST API: Filtering, Locale, and Publication State.